fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/time-axis.md

 });
 ```

-Refer the example below where we have just modified the binning stages for `hour` time unit.
+Refer the example below where we have just modified the binning stages for `month`, `day` & `hour` time unit.

 {% embed_ftChart binning-sample-for-hour %}